26 Types of Insects in Texas

 Zopherus Nodulosus

 The ironclad beetle species Zopherus Nodulosus, also known as the Haldeman’s Ironclad beetle, belongs to the Zopheridae family.
 Both North America and Central America are home to this insect.
-The nodes, or bumps, on the beetle’s back are described by the species name nodulosus.
+The species name nodulosus describes the nodes, or bumps, on the beetle’s back.

-According to a compression test, this incredibly strong types of insect in Texas can endure a force 39 thousand times more than its own weight.
+According to a compression test, this incredibly strong type of insect in Texas can endure a force 39 thousand times more than its weight.

-This beetle’s exoskeleton has a lot more protein than that of other beetles in its family, which contributes to its strength and toughness.
+This beetle’s exoskeleton has much more protein than other beetles, contributing to its strength and toughness.

 The extensive connections between various parts of the insect’s exoskeleton allow the hardy beetle to survive being run over by a car.